olgarozhdestvina/Fundamentals-of-Data-Analysis-Project/README.md

 <br>

-This repository contains a simple linear regression that makes accurate predictions of wind turbine power from given wind speed using the data set powerproduction as a basis.
+This repository contains two models, Simple Linear Regression and Polynomial Regression, that make predictions of wind turbine power from given wind speed using the data set powerproduction as a basis.
+There are two implementation of each model using NumPy and SciPy libraries.

 *Submitted by:* Olga Rozhdestvina (Student No: G00387844)